microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Update-MgGroupSiteAnalytic.md

             - `[LearningContentId <String>]`: The ID of the learning content created in Viva Learning.
 Required.
             - `[LearningProviderId <String>]`: The registration ID of the provider.
 Required.
             - `[Status <String>]`: courseStatus
-        - `[EmployeeHireDate <DateTime?>]`: The date and time when the user was hired or will start work in a future hire.
+        - `[EmployeeHireDate <DateTime?>]`: The date and time when the user was hired or will start work in case of a future hire.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in).
         - `[EmployeeId <String>]`: The employee identifier assigned to the user by the organization.
 The maximum length is 16 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
         - `[EmployeeLeaveDateTime <DateTime?>]`: The date and time when the user left or will leave the organization.
 To read this property, the calling app must be assigned the User-LifeCycleInfo.Read.All permission.
 To write this property, the calling app must be assigned the User.Read.All and User-LifeCycleInfo.ReadWrite.All permissions.
 To read this property in delegated scenarios, the admin needs one of the following Microsoft Entra roles: Lifecycle Workflows Administrator, Global Reader, or Global Administrator.
 To write this property in delegated scenarios, the admin needs the Global Administrator role.
 Supports $filter (eq, ne, not , ge, le, in).
 For more information, see Configure the employeeLeaveDateTime property for a user.
         - `[EmployeeOrgData <IMicrosoftGraphEmployeeOrgData>]`: employeeOrgData